Top Gear controversies

 The British motoring-themed television programme Top Gear was often the focus of criticism.
 The criticism has ranged from minor viewer complaints to serious complaints where broadcasting watchdogs such as Ofcom have been involved.

-The show is frequently criticised for showing disdain to the environment and for promoting dangerous driving to the public.
+Critics claim the programme shows disdain for the environment and promotes dangerous driving, whereas the BBC and show's presenters claim that "Top Gear takes issues of safety very seriously and none of our presenters advocate or encourage speeding or dangerous driving."

-Clarkson's criticism of the BBC
+Criticism of the BBC

 One of the programme's presenters, Jeremy Clarkson, has been critical of the BBC regarding the handling of the programme.
 In the February 2006 issue of Top Gear Magazine, Clarkson revealed that he thought that the BBC did not take Top Gear seriously, making the length of the series far too long, and often replacing the show with live snooker coverage, despite Top Gear having considerably higher viewing figures.

 In July 2006, the BBC rejected a variety of complaints regarding the criticism, claiming the producers and presenters choose the way they are covered, and that the BBC do not have any control over it.
 They argued that the presenters' provocative comments are "an integral part of the programme and are not intended to be taken seriously."
 Regarding offensive remarks traded between presenters and members of the audience, the BBC said "this is part of the appeal of the show, and we trust most viewers are familiar enough with the style and tone of the show not to take offence."
 The BBC pointed out that they would act if such statements and actions were carried out with any degree of seriousness or if the programme breached legal and safety requirements.

+Ofcom received eleven complaints after an episode in series 22 was broadcast for allowing swearing pre-watershed.

+After Andrew Flintoff's accident in 2022, Chris Harris appeared on a podcast with Joe Rogan.
+He said that he told the BBC three months prior that there would be a "serious injury" or "fatality" if the show's safety procedures were not improved.
+Paul Rees, who was The Stig at the time, sued BBC Studios, claiming that a lack of safety measures and instructing dangerous manouvres endangered both his and Flintoff's lives.

+Although Top Gear is scripted, and this is acknowledged on the show, it sometimes receives criticism for some of its segments being scripted.
+Notable examples include the Hovervan segment, caravan holiday fire, and a caravan airship causing disruption at Norwich airport.
+A BBC spokesperson commented that Top Gear was an "entertainment show" and that "any suggestion it deliberately misled viewers is patently ludicrous."